sergiosaint/ktnemanual/README.md

 Currently only has an interactive way to solve the password module.

-### I plan to integrate ideas from these other manuals:
+### Ideas to integrate ideas from these other manuals:

 https://ktane.fandom.com/wiki/Complicated_Wires